 The Oregon Shipbuilding Co. completed the construction of the first ship in 253 days, of the

-10th in 154 days, and the 19th in an incredible 86 days.
-The Richmond Shipyard in California completed one ship in an astounding 16 days!
-By 1944 the average time to build a Liberty ship was less than 42 days!
+tenth in 154 days, and the nineteenth in an incredible 86 days.
+The Richmond Shipyard in California completed one ship in an astounding sixteen days!
+By 1944, the average time to build a Liberty ship was less than forty-two days!

 The initiative for their construction is due to the continuous loss of ships of Allied Forces that participated in the Atlantic convoys, transporting valuable supplies necessary for the

-The need for rapid replacement of lost ships led to the adoption of shipbuilding by the method of electro welding.
-It was a method that was rarely used at that time where almost all ships were built in the traditional way, with bolts.
+The need for rapid replacement of lost ships led to the adoption of shipbuilding by the method of electro-welding.
+It was a method that was rarely used at that time at which almost all ships were built in the traditional way, with bolts.